google-research/sunds/docs/nerf.md

     objects within the scenes are contained inside the `[-1, 1]` 3D box (Note that the cameras can still be outside this `[-1, 1]` box).
 This can be used by model to sample points only within this range.
-*   Euclidian normalization: Applying `tf.norm` on the rays directions.
+*   Euclidean normalization: Applying `tf.norm` on the rays directions.

 For more complex normalization, `normalize_rays` can also be a custom object.
 Please contact us (e.g. open a GitHub issue) if you need specific features.